shravan9102/shravn/README.md

 # shravn
-This is a Demo for Git &amp; Github account
+This is a Demo for Git &amp; Github account.